2018 Piano Competition | Preliminary Rounds & Finals

 - All rounds of the competition will be open to the public.
 There is no charge to attend the preliminary rounds; the final round is a ticketed event.

-- Contestants in the Open Class may submit an application on or before the May 1, 2017 deadline without specifying a piece.
-However, the contestant must specify the piece they will be playing no later than on Saturday, May 13, 2017 (three weeks prior to the preliminaries).
+- Contestants in the Open Class may submit an application on or before the May 7, 2018 deadline without specifying a piece.
+However, the contestant must specify the piece they will be playing no later than Saturday, May 12, 2018.
 The piece may not be a test piece from another category.
 No repertoire changes will be permitted once the choice is submitted.

 - Contestants of all age categories other than the Open Class need not specify which piece they will play until the day of the competition preliminaries.